Sinusoid314/LoganBASIC/README.md

 # LoganBASIC
-A small BASIC interpreter written in JavaScript.
+A BASIC interpreter written in JavaScript.